 TMJ / Physiologic Dentistry

 Neuromuscular dentistry is an area of dentistry that focuses not only on the teeth as they relate to the jaw, but on the nerves, muscles and joints as they relate to the jaw.
 Neuromuscular dentistry works to achieve an optimal bite (occlusion) and jaw alignment.
-Neuromuscular dentists like Dr. DeStefano examine how all parts of the mouth and jaw work together.
+Dr. DeStefano is a neuromuscular dentist that can examine how all parts of the mouth and jaw work together.
 The objective is to relax the jaw muscles in order to identify the true resting position of the jaw.

 What is TMJ Disorder (TMD)?